neoforged/Documentation/docs/resources/server/loottables/custom.md

         return -this.base.calculate(level);
     }

-    // Unlike NumberProviders, we don't return the registered type, instead we return the codec directly.
+    // Tells the value what to use for serialization.
     @Override
     public MapCodec<InvertedLevelBasedValue> codec() {
         return CODEC;